 What can trigger wheat allergy or gluten intolerance symptoms?

-Wheat allergy and gluten intolerance symptoms are triggered by the consumption of food items that contain wheat, primarily bread, pasta, wheat-based cereals, or anything that contains wheat as the main ingredient or even as a secondary ingredient.
+Wheat allergy and gluten intolerance symptoms are triggered by food items that contain wheat, primarily bread, pasta, wheat-based cereals, or anything that contains wheat as the main ingredient or even as a secondary ingredient.

 What types of bread are currently available worldwide?